LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/geopandas-basics.rst

     data['area'].head(2)

-Okey, so we can see that the area of our first polygon seems to be 19.39 and 6.14 for the second polygon.
+So we can see that the area of our first polygon seems to be 19.39 and 6.14 for the second polygon.
 They correspond to the ones we saw in previous step when iterating rows, hence, everything seems to work as it should.
 Let's check what is the min and the max of those areas using familiar functions from our previous Pandas lessions.